 First App in the World: The IBM Simon

 Today, mobile apps are a big part of our lives.
-We use them for all bucking, chatting, shopping, learning and working.
-But all this started with very simple: Mobile apps a long time ago, which was introduced in 1994 with a unit called IBM Simon Personal Communicator.
+We use them for all browsing, chatting, shopping, learning, and working.
+But all this started with something very simple: Mobile apps a long time ago, which was introduced in 1994 with a unit called the IBM Simon Personal Communicator.

-This device is often considered the world's first smartphone, and now we first recognize as a mobile application.
+This device is often considered the world's first smartphone, and now we recognize it as a mobile application.

 What were the First Apps?

 IBM came up with several basic apps manufactured in the Simon device.
-These included an address book for contact information, a calendar for planning appointments, a calculator for basic mathematics, a note pillow to take and store notes, an e -post client, an e -post client and an fax app.
-There was even a sketch pad that lets you draw on the screen using stylus.
+These included an address book for contact information, a calendar for planning appointments, a calculator for basic mathematics, a note pillow to take and store notes, an e-post client, an e -post client and a fax app.
+There was even a sketch pad that lets you draw on the screen using a stylus.

-The world's first mobile app is widely credited to Simon Personal Communicator (IBM SIMON) from IBM published in 1994.
+The world's first mobile app is widely credited to the Simon Personal Communicator (IBM SIMON) from IBM, published in 1994.
 It was an ambitious hybrid of a mobile phone and PDA (individual digital assistant).
-There were many underlying applications on IBM Simon as:
+There were many underlying applications on the IBM Simon:

 Address book